LJungmann/CurtainBreaks/content/docs/projects/curtain_breaks/_index.md

 ### Iteration №3

+TODO: describe the end setup more.

 We mounted the sensors to the wood.
 {{< figure src="assets/SensorsToWood.png" caption="*Mounting the sensors*">}}

 {{< figure src="assets/WoodenConstruction.jpg" caption="*Wooden Construction for Laptop*">}}

-This worked!
+Our final setup looked like this:
+TODO: add photos. <- or we could also just put them in the Introduction instead of the sketches and reference that section here.
+TODO: add video of our working prototype?

+A detail description of our code can be found [here]({{< ref "SetupAndCode#Setup" >}}).

 ## Conclusion

-A reflection on your prototyping process and the project outcome.
-What happens to the prototype after the project?
+_TODO: further conclusions + answer question: A reflection on your prototyping process and the project outcome.
+What happens to the prototype after the project?_

+Making the prototype was a fun time with a few challenges.
+We really enjoyed it and it was great to have such a hands-on introduction to electronics.
+We learned a lot about soldering and maybe we should have planned the final soldering more together again and not seperate the work, because then we would have probably realized our mistake sooner.
+The prototype will be kept by Leo.